 I have a particular interest in Autism Spectrum Conditions (ASC) and have extensive experience of working with children with ASC and of supporting parents to care for children with ASC.
 I am trained in the assessment of ASC using both the Autism Diagnostic Observation Schedule (ADOS) and the Developmental, Dimensional & Diagnostic Interview (3Di).
-I aim to be offering multi-disciplinary ASC assessments, working together with a Consultant Child & Adolescent Psychiatrist, in my private practice in the near future.
+I am offering multi-disciplinary ASC assessments, working together with a Speech and Language Therapist, in my private practice.

 Training, qualifications & experience

 Qualifications and memberships: